infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - **Lack of proper certified and approved measurement tools**.
 The uncertainty abounding in the efficiency of these organisations, especially in third world countries, have led researchers to devise proxy indicators for estimating efficiency and quality through assessment of health status, among other indicators, of the residents.
 Valid measures, required for planning promotional measures for the welfare of orphaned children, requires reliable data on their health and nutrition status.
 Such data was grossly deficient from different parts of the country, more so from South India.

-# Challenges to existing data
+# Challenges in existing data
 According to a study conducted by the Duke Public Health Centre[^10],
 - Policy documents and legislation related to the care of children in institutions frequently cite studies of children who as infants lived in socially and emotionally deprived institutions in Romania and Russia.
   - These studies demonstrated powerful negative effects on the infant brain and child development .